Yesung: 2008–2013: Super Junior-H, K.R.Y Japan debut and hiatus

 On September 27, 2011, he along with Eunhyuk and Shindong filled in for bandmate Heechul, who enlisted for mandatory military service on September 1, during the performance on Music Bank and Show!
 Music Core of Kim Jang-hoon latest single, "Breakups are So Like Me".
 Heechul is featured in the song and starred in the music video, which was completed the day before he enlisted.

 On October 23, 2011, Yesung as part of Super Junior performed in the New York SM Town concert at Madison Square Garden.
 The cover photo of the New York Times, section C, featured Super Junior with a close up of Yesung.

 On November 11, 2012, Yesung along with his brother Kim Jong-jin officially opened their café "Mouse Rabbit Coffee" after their franchise, "Babtols" and "Handel & Gretel".

 In November 2012, Super Junior K.R.Y. held a concert tour in Japan, Super Junior K.R.Y.
 Special Winter Concert.
 They announced that they would be releasing their first single 6 years after debut.
 The teaser for "Promise You" was released on November 21, 2012, followed by the single on January 23, 2013.
 It debuted at number two on the Oricon's daily singles chart.

 Yesung at 27th Golden Disk Awards Red Carpet in January 2013.

 On February 13, 2013, Yesung's OST "Gray Paper" for SBS melodrama That Winter, the Wind Blows was released.
-The track was composed by label mate Kangta and where he went on to performe it on SBS's music program Inkigayo on February 17.
+The track was composed by label mate Kangta and where he went on to perform it on SBS's music program Inkigayo on February 17.

 Yesung announced at the Seoul concert of Super Show 5 that he would enlist for his mandatory military service in 2013.
 He served as a public service worker after four weeks of basic training.
 He enlisted May 6, 2013, causing him to not take part in the South American leg of Super Show 5 onwards.